 The space under the stairs

 Some people have a two story house and usually, the large storage space under the stairs remains unused.
 It is being closed off and they forget about it.
 If you hire a skilled carpenter, this space can be made accessible and transformed to serve your needs.
 It can be lined with shelves and used to store your emergency food.
-The space under the stairs can be used to store all sorts of things and I’ve seen some using it to even hide their guns.
+The space under the stairs can be used to store all sorts of things.
+I’ve seen some using it to hide their guns and many other sensitive things.
 However, if you live in a humid climate, a closed space like this one can become humid and you need to make sure you have a dehumidifier installed there.

 The space under the bed